hozeren/multigro/README.md

 ## Usage
 ### PVT Curves
-Pressure-volume-temperature (PVT) curves are used to determine glass transition temperature of materials.
+Pressure-volume-temperature (PVT) curves are used to determine glass transition temperature (_Tg_) of materials.